Skip to main content

 Privy embedded wallets support Tempo by default.
 To create an embedded wallet for a user on Tempo, use the same “Ethereum” chain_type as any other EVM-compatible chain.
 This recipe includes examples of creating an EVM-compatible wallet in React, Node, or via the REST API.
 See Create a wallet for more guidance across all SDKs.
 Once created, the wallet address receives payments on Tempo.

-2. Send a transaction on Tempo
+2. Transfer tokens on Tempo

+For use cases beyond simple transfers — such as batched calls, custom contract interactions, specifying fee tokens, or using viem directly — use the low-level transaction APIs.
 To send transactions on Tempo mainnet, specify the CAIP-2 identifier eip155:4217 when making transaction requests.
 This routes transactions to the Tempo network.

 To send transactions on Tempo Moderato (testnet), specify the CAIP-2 identifier eip155:42431.